termora/berry/README.md

   - bot_owners: ([]int): bot owner IDs, these users can use all commands including admin commands
 ```

-All other prefixes are optional but strongly recommended.
+All other keys are optional but strongly recommended.

 ### API